-Peripheral Artery Disease (PAD) is a condition that occurs when the arteries leading to or from organs and limbs are blocked by plaque.
-A condition most often diagnosed in those… Continue Reading
+Peripheral Artery Disease (PAD) is a condition that occurs when arteries supplying organs and limbs are blocked or restricted by plaque.
+A condition most often diagnosed in those over the… Continue Reading

 What is Embolization: Definition, Benefits, and Risks